SandyHoey/raven_movement/data/raw/README.txt

 	'PRCP (Inches)' (num, inches): precipitation
 	'SNOW (Inches)' (num, inches): snow fall
 	'SNWD (Inches)' (num, inches): snow depth
 	THERE IS ALSO RASTER DATA FROM SNODAS (https://nsidc.org/data/g02158/versions/1) if I need a more precise measure

+cluster_summaries_wolves_summer (rds): clusters used as input data for the RF predictive model for wolf kills during the summer (May, June, July) from 2016 - 2024

+cluster_summaries_wolves_winter (rds): clusters used as input data for the RF predictive model for wolf kills during the summer (November, December, March) from 2017 - 2024